Vashistht/Vashistht/README.md

 ### Hi, I'm Vashisth 👋

 I am now at CMU doing a masters in AI Engineering.
 I did my undergrad in physics and math at the Univesrity of Rochester.
-Most of the work here is from my classes and previous work on the [Dark Energy Spectropic Instrument (DESI)](https://www.desi.lbl.gov).
+Most of the work here is from my classes and previous work on the [Dark Energy Spectropic Instrument (DESI)](https://www.desi.lbl.gov) (about the development of machine learning tools to identify and classify transients in galaxy spectra).

 - **Current: Speculative Decoding for Faster LLM Inference:**
--
 I am currently working on speculative decoding and the work is advised by Professor Beidi Chen.

- The project was the development of machine learning tools to identify and classify transients in galaxy spectra.

 - **A preview of what I worked on during my time @LosAlamosNationalLab is on the repo too in the LANL_preview**.